 Due in large part to how many ranking factors Google considers, they often take a measured approach to making these kinds of updates, electing to do a phased rollout rather than flipping a switch.
 To that end, it is expected that this update will not be fully implemented until August 2021.
 During this time you may see fluctuations in rankings or other effects of the update as things catch up and bugs are eliminated.

 How can I improve my page experience scores?

 Given the timing, you may be worrying about how to check how your site is performing and optimize for these new metrics.
-The great news is that Google has added several new reports in their free Search Console product that provide a nice overview of how your site is performing and which pages need the most improvement.
+The great news is that Google has added several new reports in their free Search Console product that provide a nice overview of how your site is performing and which pages needs the most improvement.

 Using the new Page Experience Report, you’ll be able to see the percentage of good URLs, the total views of good URLs, and lists of pages with issues broken out by page experience signal.
 For example, if 23 pages on your site aren’t loading via HTTPS, the HTTPS signal will show 23 pages.
 You can click on each signal to go into the detailed report and see the types of issues, which pages have problems, and information on fixing the issues.

-Get ready: Google Page Experience Optimization Checklist
+Getting ready: Google Page Experience Optimization Checklist

 - View the Page Experience and Core Web Vitals reports for your site

 - Ensure Your Site Meets Safe Browsing Standards

 - Run a Safe Browsing Status Report: https://transparencyreport.google.com/safe-browsing/search

 - Run a Sucuri Site Check report https://sitecheck.sucuri.net/